 Upon returning to the land of wifi, we found ourselves digitally drifting apart again even in our 900 square foot apartment.
 My husband came up with a solution for this common problem.
 Now, every Sunday evening my family gathers for a ritual that is more Roku than Rockwell.
 We call it: Week in Pictures.

-Starting with our youngest and working our way up, each family member syncs their iPod or iPhone to our Apple TV and shares their photos, videos and snaps from the week.
-It’s that simple.
+Starting with our youngest and working our way up, each family member syncs their iPod or iPhone to our Apple TV and shares their photos, videos, and snaps from the week.

 Our kids were skeptical at first.
 We didn’t know if it would stick, but we’ve been holding Week in Pictures for over three years now.
 It doesn’t require elaborate preparation.
 It’s a quick, “Hey kids, grab your phones.
 Time for Week in Pictures.”
 If the wifi is weak, we switch off until it’s our turn to share.
 Our only rule is that we all stay to see each other’s photos.